Marko-M/magento2-vagrant-nux/README.md

  * Nginx 1.8
  * PHP-FPM 5.6
  * MySQL 5.6
+ * Varnish 3.0
  * Redis 3.0
  * phpMyAdmin
  * Fake /usr/sbin/sendmail (logs emails to $HOME/mail)
  * 2 cores, 2048 MB of RAM

+Varnish reverse proxy will not get installed by default, but it can be enabled before provisioning by setting `VARNISH = 'Y'` inside `Vagrantfile.local` configuration file.

 ## Host